asu-cis-capstone/raw33/README.md

 9. Shopping Cart- Payment Options
 10. Subscription email to promote products and sales
 11. Taxes and Shipping costs

-Added for v0.3
 12. Product pictures
 13. Subscriber form
 14.  shopping cart complete
 15.  social media links
 16.  shipping costs implemented
 17.  taxes implemented
+18. Subscription list option added and on two tabs within the site

+Version .4
+Unfortunately we we were not able to add more inforation within the site due to lack of responce from our client.
+We were able to go through the editing aspects of the site and see what else we can offer the client if we have extra time in the end.

 #Features Currently in Progress
 1. Mailchimp campaign for launch of website
 2. Tweaking design of website
-3. Link Google calender
+3. Link Google calender - can't do actual google calender due to limited plug ins but will do hyperlink to google calender
-4. Product details
+4. Product details - requested waiting from client
-5. smell descriptions
+5. smell descriptions - requested waiting from client
 6. rearrange features